 This post shows students and new users steps to calibrate their built-in display for HDR content in Windows 11.

-You can calibrate your built-in video display to get the video quality and look you want when you’re watching streaming HDR video.
-By calibrating your display, you can set the balance between the details in the bright parts of a scene and the details in the dark parts of it.
+You can calibrate your built-in video display to get the quality and look you want while watching streaming HDR video.
+By calibrating your display, you can balance the details in the bright parts of a scene and the details in the dark parts.

 Below is how to calibrate your built-in HDR display in Windows 11.